olets/hometown-prompt/README.md

   zplug "olets/git-prompt-kit"
   ```

+### Prompt Manager

+Git Prompt Kit comes with a [Spaceship](https://github.com/denysdovhan/spaceship-prompt) section definition.
+Instructions are in [Recipes.md](Recipes.md).

+The Git Prompt Kit Spaceship section loads about in about 1/2 the time Spaceship's built in Git section takes.

 ## Features

 The following apply to the default prompt, and to the relevant components if used in a custom prompt.